The infinitely many genes model with horizontal gene transfer: The model

-The population evolves according to Moran dynamics.
-That is, time is continuous and every (ordered) pair of individuals undergoes a resampling event at rate~1.
-Here, in each resampling event between individuals~$i$ and~$j$, one bacterium is chosen at random, produces one offspring which replaces individual~$j$ (such that the population size stays constant).
+The population evolves according to Moran dynamics; see also Figure~\ref{graphicmoran}.
+That is, time is continuous and every (unordered) pair of individuals $\{i,j\}$ undergoes a resampling event at rate~1.
+Here, in each resampling event between individuals~$i$ and~$j$, one bacterium is chosen at random ($i$, say), produces one offspring which replaces the other individual~($j$ in this case) such that the population size stays constant.
 The offspring carries the same genes as the parent, i.e.\ if an offspring of~$i$ replaces~$j$ at time~$t$, we have $\mathcal G_j^N(t) = \mathcal G_i^N(t-)$.
 In addition to such resampling events, the following (independent) events occur: